Charlie Izard: Family and death

-He died at his residence in Upper Hutt on 18 September 1925.
+He died at his residence Totara in Maoribank, Upper Hutt on 18 September 1925.
 His funeral service was held at St Paul's Cathedral in Wellington, and he was buried at Karori Cemetery.
 He was survived by his wife Stella Izard.
-They had one son, Keith Halsted Izard, who died in London in 1919.
+They had one son, Keith Halsted Izard, who died in London in 1919 of pneumonia while on war service.

 Legacy

 Izard left the bulk of his estate for the establishment of an educational and charitable trust, the Charles Hayward Izard Trust, administered by the Wellington City Council.
 Izard Road in Wellington is named after him.